jandreske/icfpc2017/README.md

 for performance.

 The choice of Java proved less than ideal because of the huge JVM startup times and missing Hotspot optimizations in the 1-second runtime limit.
-Also, we had a some trouble respecting the runtime limit and had to sprinkle our code with `Thread.currentThread().isInterrupted()`queries.
+Also, we had some trouble respecting the runtime limit and had to sprinkle our code with `Thread.currentThread().isInterrupted()` queries.

 Other: